SwathyKrishna02/SwathyKrishna02/README.md

 <h1 align="center"> Hi there, I'm Swathy👋 </h1>

-<h3 align="center"> A passionate Data Science Enthusiast from Kerala, India 👨‍💻</h3>
+<h3 align="center"> A Passionate Data Science Enthusiast from Kerala, India 👨‍💻</h3>

 <br/>
 A curious technophile and aspiring data scientist passionate about transforming raw data into meaningful insights.
 Currently navigating the exciting landscape of data science and analysis using Python.